DeanSabbah/Typescript-Test-Library/README.md

 # Test Library for TypeScript

-This is a simple test suite for TypeScript inspired by Scheme's test engine/racket tests.
+This is a simple test suite built using TypeScript inspired by Scheme's test engine/racket tests.

 #### Install with `npm i typescript-test-library`